 me:ForceMacroDetailedBalance.
 This keyword forces macroscopic detailed balance when using the Bartis-Widom method to calculate macroscopic rate coefficients.
 This keyword applies only to irreversible systems and by default detailed balance is not imposed for these systems.
 This facility has been added for those situations where numerical inaccuracy yields negative rate coefficients, imposing macroscopic allows an alternative implementation of the Bartis-Widom method to be used which is less susceptible to these difficulties.
 Strictly speaking, an irreversible system does observe microscopic reversibility and does not rigorously obey detailed balance, so this method should be used with care.
 To use this keyword insert the following line into the control section:

 <me:ForceMacroDetailedBalance />

+It is possible to use more than one me:control block.
+For example, the first control block may use a marquardt calcMethod to fit some parameters; a second may use analyticalRepresentation to output a Chebeshev representation of the rates, and a third may use ThermodynamicTable to output the thermodynamics of the molecules.

+There can also be multiple me:conditions blocks.
+A block is used by its corresponding me:control block.
+If there are more control than conditions blocks, the last me:conditions block is reused.

 Summary Table: Molecular input variables in MESMER